Utah Utes Logo

 The “U” is the central letter in the university logo and the team name, so its central position in the composition is justified and immediately draws attention.

-Overall, the choice of Native American symbolism for the visual sign indicates that the team’s athletes have inherited the outstanding physical abilities of the indigenous people: strength, agility, speed, stealth, balance, and endurance.
+Overall, the choice of Native American symbolism for the visual sign suggests that the team’s athletes have inherited the outstanding physical abilities of indigenous peoples: strength, agility, speed, stealth, balance, and endurance.

 1988 – 2003